Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Introduction

 \section{Introduction}

 The problem of reconstructing missing information, due to measurements constraints and lack of spatial/temporal resolution, is ubiquitous in almost all important applications of turbulence to laboratory experiments, geophysics, meteorology and oceanography \citep{asch2016data, le1986variational, torn2009ensemble, bell2009godae, krysta2011consistent}.
-For example, satellite imagery often suffers from missing data due to dead pixels and thick cloud cover \citep{shen2015missing, zhang2018missing, militino2019filling}.
-In particle image velocimetry (PIV) experiments, instances of missing information come from the issue of out-of-pair particles, object shadows or the light reflection \citep{garcia2011fast, wang2016divergence, wen2019missing}.
+For example, satellite imagery often suffers from missing data due to dead pixels and thick cloud cover \citep{shen2015missing, zhang2018missing, militino2019filling, storer2022global}.
+In Particle Tracking Velocimetry (PTV) experiments \citep{dabiri2020particle}, spatial gaps naturally occur due to the use of a small number of seeded particles.
+Additionally, in Particle Image Velocimetry (PIV) experiments, missing information can arise due to out-of-pair particles, object shadows, or light reflection issues \citep{garcia2011fast, wang2016divergence, wen2019missing}.
 Similarly, in many instances, the experimental probes are limited to assess only a subset of the relevant fields, asking for a careful apriori engineering of the most relevant features to be tracked.
 Recently, many data-driven Machine Learning tools have been proposed to fulfil some of the previous tasks.
 Research using these {\it black-box} tools is at its infancy and we lack systematic quantitative benchmarks for paradigmatic high-quality and high-quantity multi-scale complex datasets, a mandatory step to make them useful for the fluid-dynamics community.
-In this paper, we perform a first systematic quantitative comparison among three data-driven methods (no information on the underlying equations) to reconstruct highly complex two-dimensional (2D) fields from a typical geophysical set-up, as the one of rotating turbulence.
-The first two methods are connected with a linear {\it biased} model reduction, the so-called Proper Orthogonal Decomposition (POD) and the third is based on a fully non-linear {\it unbiased} Convolutional Neural Network (CNN) embedding in a framework of Generative Adversarial Network (GAN) \citep{deng2019super, subramaniam2020turbulence, buzzicotti2021reconstruction, kim2021unsupervised, guastoni2021convolutional, yousif2022deep}.
+In this paper, we perform a systematic quantitative comparison among three data-driven methods (no information on the underlying equations) to reconstruct highly complex two-dimensional (2D) fields from a typical geophysical set-up, as the one of rotating turbulence.
+The first two methods are connected with a linear model reduction, the so-called Proper Orthogonal Decomposition (POD) and the third is based on a fully non-linear Convolutional Neural Network (CNN) embedding in a framework of Generative Adversarial Network (GAN) \citep{goodfellow2014generative, deng2019super, subramaniam2020turbulence, buzzicotti2021reconstruction, kim2021unsupervised, guastoni2021convolutional, yousif2022deep, buzzicotti2022inferring}.
 POD is widely used for pattern recognition \citep{sirovich1987low, fukunaga2013introduction}, optimization \citep{singh2001optimal} and data assimilation \citep{romain2014bayesian, suzuki2014pod}.
 To repair the missing data in a gappy field, \citet{everson1995karhunen} proposed GPOD, where coefficients are optimized according to the measured data outside the gap.
 By introducing some modifications to GPOD, \citet{venturi2004gappy} improved its robustness and made it reach the maximum possible resolution at a given level of spatio-temporal gappiness. \citet{gunes2006gappy} showed that GPOD reconstruction outperfroms the Kriging interpolation \citep{oliver1990kriging, myers2002interpolation, gunes2008use}.
 However, GPOD is essentially a linear interpolation and thus is in trouble when dealing with complex multi-scale and non-Gaussian flows as the ones typical of fully developed turbulence \citep{alexakis2018cascades} and/or large missing areas \citep{Li2021gappy}.